gabrielmcg/Docker-docs/ops/README.md

 </ul>

 <p class="p">The Docker UCP and DTR nodes are spread across 3 physical nodes, with one on each physical node.
-It is possible
+An odd number of manager nodes is
-to restrict the deployment to 1 UCP and 1 DTR, or even expand up to 5 or even 7 of each, but the recomended minimum for an enterprise production deployment is 3 UCPs and 3 DTRs.
+recommended to avoid split-brain issues.
+It is possible to restrict the deployment to 1 UCP and 1 DTR, or to expand to more than 3, but the recomended minimum for an enterprise production deployment is 3 UCPs and 3 DTRs.
 </p>